-As a result of construction of the proposed PRD, stormwater would be directed to a stormwater management system consisting of a series of catch basins, drainage pipes, infiltration basins, bioretention basins, stone diaphragms, continuous deflective system (CDS) units and dry wells designed to filter pollutants and control runoff from impervious surfaces.
-In addition, per the proposed PRD Landscaping Plan, the basins would include a twenty-foot buffer of native plantings.
+As a result of construction of the proposed PRD, stormwater would be directed to a stormwater management system consisting of a series of catch basins, drainage pipes, bio-retention infiltration basins, continuous deflective system (CDS) units and dry wells and water quality ponds designed to filter pollutants and control runoff from impervious surfaces.
+In addition, per the proposed PRD Landscaping Plan, the stormwater basins and ponds would include a twenty-foot buffer of native plantings.
 Given these measure, the proposed PRD would result in improvements to the overall functionality of the Project Site wetlands, with respect to water quality and stormwater storage/remediation functions.
 No mitigation is required.